DanHodges/TheologicalDictionary/Nestorius.md

 # Nestorius
-Definition of Nestorius coming soon.
+The definition of Nestorius is coming soon!